 The last day for final adoption of budgets by officers of all classes of cities is November 1.
-The pre-adoption hearing must still be held but can be scheduled anytime between the introduction of the budget and the adoption of the budget.
+A first class and second class city may hold the budget public hearing anytime between the introduction of the budget and the adoption of the budget.
+Third class cities must hold the budget public hearing at least ten (10) days before adoption.
+(IC 6-1.1-17-5)

-Ten or more taxpayers may object to a budget, tax rate or tax levy of a political subdivision by filing an objection petition with the proper officers of the political subdivision not more than seven days after the hearing.
+Ten or more taxpayers may object to a budget, tax rate or tax levy of a political subdivision by filing an objection petition with the proper officers of the political subdivision not more than seven (7) days after the hearing.
 The objection petition must specifically identify the provisions of the budget, tax rate and tax levy to which the taxpayers object.
 If a petition is filed, the fiscal body of the political subdivision shall adopt with its budget a finding concerning the objections in the petition and any testimony presented at the adoption hearing.
+(IC 6-1.1-17-5)